10 Easy Steps to Destination Wedding Planning

 At this point in the planning, if this is something you want, being to interview potential wedding coordinators and find the one that works for you.

-They should be able to walk you through all the steps of destination wedding planning (more than 10) and also hold your hand, offer moral support and guide you through the entire process for the wedding itself.
+They should be able to walk you through all the steps of destination wedding planning (more than 10) and also hold your hand, offer moral support, and guide you through the entire process of the wedding itself.

 This is completely a personal preference, many couples choose to work with the on-site vendors, in which case you have a lot more wiggle room for booking (although keep in mind, there may be other weddings at the resort on your wedding day).